Disclaimer: We may receive a commission for products purchased through some links in this article.

 The sound on the Blue Spark Blackout SL is warm, clear and full allowing it to catch a human voice easily.
 The mic cost more than an entry-level product but is one of the best performing in its category.

-- XLR Connection – Perfect for USB audio interfaces and mixers
+- XLR connection integrated perfectly with USB audio interfaces and mixers

-- High-pass Filter - Increases clarity, reducing rumble from your room or desk
+- 100Hz low cut filter increases clarity, reducing rumble from your room or desk

-- The -20dB PAD - Keeps your stream free of distortion when things get intense
+- -20dB pad keeps your stream free of distortion when things get intense

 One of the best offerings to date from MXL.
 This is a fantastic end-address cardioid dynamic mic that has been specifically designed for voice and broadcasting.